Restricted Crossing U-Turn

 Enhanced safety

-• RCUT intersections reduce fatalities and injuries by 63% by reducing the number of crossing-type conflict points.
+• RCUT intersections reduce fatalities and injuries by 63 percent.

 • RCUT intersections reduce crossing-type conflict points from 16 at a conventional intersection to 2, eliminating many severe crash opportunities.